Home

 About The Program

-The WISP program will support 10 UMass Boston Science Graduate Students (Masters or Doctoral, but Doctoral preferred) for 1 year.
+The WISP program will support four UMass Boston Science Graduate Students (Masters or Doctoral, but Doctoral preferred) for one year.
 Fellows will use Watershed Sciences (Environmental Sciences, Watershed Examples and Activities) to help Middle School Science Teachers teach Science in the classrooms of the Boston, Dedham and Milton Public Schools.
 Preference will be given to graduate students with an expressed interest in using the environment as an integrated context for learning, students with a high likelihood of successful completion of a graduate science degree at UMB and future career in science, and students already engaged in graduate research.
 All graduate students in Biology, Chemistry, Computer Sciences, Environmental, Earth and Ocean Sciences, and Physics may apply.
 (Project Summary)

 Prospective fellows should be committed to the following: